buepro/typo3-pizpalue/Documentation/Configuration/Index.rst

 [FE][pageNotFound_handling_statheader]     HTTP/1.0 404 Not Found
 ========================================== ===================================================

-.. _scrollanimation:
+.. _config_scrollanimation:

 Scroll animation
 ----------------

-The scroll animation feature allows to call further attention to content elements while the user is scrolling on the page.
-Typically content elements are moved in from the side of the page.

-The feature can be enabled in the constant editor (PIZPALUE: CUSTOMER - Features).
+The feature can be enabled in the constant editor (:ref:`PIZPALUE: CUSTOMER - Features <ScrollAnimation_ConstantEditor>`).

 Since this feature is based on the dimensions from the visible area and the content element problems might come up where the content element dimensions change upon scrolling, like it is the case with the lazy image loading feature.